My Sinus Story

 - Consider fasting as a way to fight infections that lead to yellow phlegm

 - Correct any misalignment impeding full flow of nerve energy.
-This is a relatively unknown procedure, yet very important, explained in Three Steps to Sinus Relief
+This is a relatively unknown procedure, yet very important, explained in Three Steps to Sinus and Mucus Relief

 - Take plain guaifenesin, which is perhaps the best OTC available to loosen and expectorate phlegm